deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 > </details>

-> Table 1 compares the performance of MotionCLR with other state-of-the-art methods on the HumanML3D dataset using various metrics such as R-Precision, FID, and MM-Dist.
+> The table compares MotionCLR's performance against other state-of-the-art methods using metrics such as FID, R-Precision, and MultiModality on the HumanML3D dataset.

 {{< table-caption >}}